 veth pair interfaces that will be added to the host network.
 Intra VM Pod-to-Pod communication is through ip routes that the CNI will add.
 Essentially Pod-to-Pod communication is over layer 3 and pod traffic is routed by L3 routing rules.

-Below is an example ip route setup of transparent mode, each Pod's interface will get a static route attached so that traffic with dest IP as the Pod will be sent directly to the Pod's host side
+The following example shows a ip route setup of transparent mode.
+Each Pod's interface will get a static route attached so that traffic with dest IP as the Pod will be sent directly to the Pod's host side

 veth pair interface.

 10.240.0.216 dev azv79d05038592 proto static 10.240.0.218 dev azv8184320e2bf proto static 10.240.0.219 dev azvc0339d223b9 proto static 10.240.0.222 dev azv722a6b28449 proto static 10.240.0.223 dev azve7f326f1507 proto static 10.240.0.224 dev azvb3bfccdd75a proto static 184.108.40.206 via 10.240.0.1 dev eth0 proto dhcp src 10.240.0.4 metric 100 169.254.169.254 via 10.240.0.1 dev eth0 proto dhcp src 10.240.0.4 metric 100 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown